Buono History, Family Crest & Coats of Arms

-Important Dates for the Buono family
+Early History of the Buono family

 This web page shows only a small excerpt of our Buono research.
 More information is included under the topic Early Buono History in all our PDF Extended History products and printed products wherever possible.

 Buono Spelling Variations

 There are many variations of most of those Italian names that originated in the medieval era.
 Some of these come from regional differences, like the tradition of ending northern names in "o" and southern names in "i".
 Others come from inaccuracies in the recording process, which were extremely common in the eras before dictionaries standardized spelling.
 Some of the spelling variations of Buono are Boni, Bono, Bona, Bon, Buono, De Boni, De Bonis, De Bono, De Buono, Del Bono, Della Bona, Del Buono, Di Bono, Lo Bono, Lobono, Lo Buono, Bonelli, Bonello, Boniello, Bonetti, Bonetto, Bonet, Bonini, Bonino, Bonin, Bonucci, Bonuccelli, Bonioli, Boniolo, Bonotti, Boniotti, Boniotto, Bononi, Bonon, Bonacci, Bonaccio, Bonaccini, Bonazzi, Bonazza, Bonassi, Bonassini, Bonassin, Bonassili, Bonaca, Bonaga, Bonaghi, Bonaldi, Bonaldo, Bonaudo, Bonani, Bonandi, Bonardi, Bonati, Bonato, Bonatti, Boneri, Boneschi, Bonacina, Bonico, Bonici, Bonichi, Bonicelli, Bonicco, Bonito, Bonutti and many more.